HISTORICAL FOUNDATIONS OF CHRISTIANITY

 1, 4, 7, 48-54

 1 Schreck, Alan.
-Historical Foundations.
+Historical Foundations and The Second Vatican Council.
 Course Lectures, Franciscan University, Steubenville, Ohio, 2004.

 2 Dawson, Christopher.
 The Christian View of History, in The Dynamics of World History.
 JJ Mulloy, Editor, Sheed & Ward, London and New York, 233-250, 1957.
 Reprinted by Catholic University of America Press, Washington, D. C. (Editor) G Russello, 213-231, 1998; and by Intercollegiate Studies Institute, Wilmington, Delaware, Introduction by D Quinn, 245-262, 2002.

 3 The Navarre Bible Revised Standard Version of The Holy Bible.
 Four Courts Press, Dublin, Ireland, 2001-2005.

 4 Bokenkotter, Thomas.
 Concise History of the Catholic Church.
 Image Books, Doubleday, New York, 2004.